 “Her back pain is greatly reduced.
 She’s sleeping well and has a good appetite.
 Her scans are showing no progression of the cancer in her bones and, best of all, she has greater mobility.
 She’s walking!”

-Grateful to be able to get around on her own two feet again, Bustamante, 58, has this advice for cancer patients.
+Grateful to be able to get around on her own two feet again, Bustamante, 58, says cancer patients should look for the latest in treatments.
 “If you have the chance, join a clinical trial,” she says.
 “I feel so much better.
 You could, too.”